Albert Piddington

 Albert Bathurst Piddington KC (9 September 1862 – 5 June 1945) was an Australian lawyer, politician and judge.
 He was a member of the High Court of Australia for one month in 1913, making him the shortest-serving judge in the court's history.

 Piddington was born in Bathurst, New South Wales.
 He studied classics at the University of Sydney, and later combined his legal studies with teaching at Sydney Boys High School.
 Piddington was elected to the New South Wales Legislative Assembly in 1895, representing the Free Trade Party.
 He was defeated after a single term, and subsequently returned to his legal practice, becoming one of Sydney's best-known barristers.
 Piddington was sympathetic to the labour movement, and in April 1913 Andrew Fisher nominated him to the High Court as part of a court-packing attempt.
 His appointment was severely criticised, and he resigned a month later without ever sitting on the bench.
 Later in 1913, Piddington was made the inaugural chairman of the Inter-State Commission, serving until 1920.
 He was appointed King's Counsel in 1913, and remained a public figure into his seventies.

 Early life

 Piddington was born on 9 September 1862 in Bathurst, New South Wales.
-He was educated at Sydney Grammar School, and then studied at the University of Sydney.
-He graduated in 1883 with a Bachelor of Arts, winning the University Medal in Classics.
-He was appointed a vice-warden at the university's St. Paul's College in 1884, and from 1887 was a lecturer in English at the university.
-About this time he also started studying law.
-He was admitted to the New South Wales Bar in 1890.

-In 1896, Piddington married Marion Louisa O'Reilly, who remained active in the social reform of liberal sex education and as a promoter of eugenics.
+He was the third son born to Annie (née Burgess) and William Jones Killick Piddington.
+His father was born in England and arrived in the colony of Tasmania as a young man, where he was a Methodist lay preacher.
+His mother was born in Tasmania.

+Piddington spent his early years in inner Sydney where his father was active in Methodist missionary work.
+His father eventually joined the Church of England and served as an ordained minister in various towns in country New South Wales, ending his career as an archdeacon at Tamworth.
+Piddington completed his secondary education at Sydney Grammar School.
+He went on to attend the University of Sydney, graduating Bachelor of Arts in 1883 and winning the university medal in classics.

+After graduating from university, Piddington taught Latin and Greek for a period at the newly created Sydney High School.
+He subsequently read for the bar and was admitted as a barrister in 1890, serving as a judge's associate under William Windeyer for a period.
+Piddington joined the University of Sydney's faculty in 1889 as a lecturer in English literature.
+In 1892 he published Sir Roger de Coverley, a collection of 18th-century essays from The Spectator.
+The following year he edited a new edition of the fifth and sixth books of John Milton's Paradise Lost, which he titled The Fall of Satan.
+His edition included a discussion of the historical background of Milton's work in the context of Puritanism.